 We are delighted to announce a new series of monthly webinars for 2021.
-There will be a small charge for most webinars to help SCAS cover the cost of running these (discounts will apply to SCAS members), however the first webinar that took place on 6 May 2021 was offered free of charge.
-The recording of this will be available shortly.
+Most webinars are free to SCAS members, for non-members there will be a small charge to help SCAS cover the cost of running these.

 Details of forthcoming webinars can be found below, and don’t worry – if you miss one we will be recording them so you can sign up to watch them at a later date.

 InKennel Training Method: Dog staff behavioural change as a means of promoting welfare in shelter/kenneled dogs – Thursday 8 July 2021, 7-8pm